Encouraging staff to make the most of development opportunities

 Once staff members have participated in a development opportunity, help them implement their new knowledge.
 Ask staff members to present a summary of what they learned and then look for practical applications as a team.
 Your organization could end up with valuable information about anything from how to use a new software tool to tips on improving communication with stakeholders.

 Don't put off staff development.
-Giving your employees opportunities to learn and grow isn't as hard as you might think.
+Giving your employees opportunities to learn and grow is not as hard as you might think.
 The sooner you begin, the sooner your organization will reap the benefits.

 The Bridgespan Group: On the job development opportunities for nonprofit staff (2010)